lfreitasds/Sales-Prediction-Rossmann/README.md

 * Build a Telegram bot using Flask and deploy it on Heroku cloud server.
 ![Telegram Bot Architecture](https://github.com/lfreitas16/Sales-Prediction-Rossmann/blob/main/img/11_bot_arch.jpg?raw=true)

-Telegram bot demonstration.
-Open the chat, write /store_id and click send to get back the sales prediction for the chosen store.
+Telegram bot demonstration: Open the chat, write /store_id and click send to get back the sales prediction for the chosen store.

 ![Telegram Bot](https://github.com/lfreitas16/Sales-Prediction-Rossmann/blob/main/img/bot.gif)
 <img src="img/bot.gif">

 The requested store id may exist in the train dataset, but not in the test dataset.
 In this case, the user will receive back the following message: "Store Not Available".

 You can launch the app here: [Telegram Bot](https://t.me/rossmann_lf_bot)